Stark County, Ohio

 Stark County is a county located in the northeastern part of U.S. state of Ohio.
-As of the 2020 census, the population was 374,853.
+As of the 2020 census, the population was 374,853, making it the eighth-most populous county in Ohio.
 Its county seat is Canton.
 The county was created in 1808 and organized the next year.
 It is named for John Stark, an officer in the American Revolutionary War.

 Stark County is included in the Canton-Massillon, OH Metropolitan Statistical Area, which is also included in the Cleveland-Akron-Canton, OH Combined Statistical Area.

 History

 Stark County was named in honor of American Revolutionary War General John Stark.
 John Stark (August 28, 1728 – May 8, 1822) was a general who served in the American Continental Army during the American Revolutionary War.
 He became widely known as the "Hero of Bennington" for his exemplary service at the Battle of Bennington in 1777.